determined-ai/determined/docs/setup-cluster/deploy-cluster/k8s/setup-aks-cluster.rst

 .. _setup-aks-cluster:

 #############################################################
- Set up and Manage an Azure Kubernetes Service (AKS) Cluster
+ Set Up and Manage an Azure Kubernetes Service (AKS) Cluster
 #############################################################

 Determined can be installed on a cluster that is hosted on a managed Kubernetes service such as `AKS